Visitor Policy Our Lady of Consolation Nursing & Rehabilitative Care Center

 vi.
 Notation of screening results

-e.
-There is adequate PPE made available by the nursing facility to ensure residents and visitors wear a face mask or facial covering that covers both the nose and the mouth.

 f.
-Visitors must wear a face mask or facial covering that covers both the nose and the mouth when on the premises of the nursing facility and must maintain social distancing, except when assisting with wheelchair mobility.
-The nursing home must provide face masks or facial covering to visitors who lack adequate covering.
+There is adequate PPE made available by the nursing facility to ensure residents and visitors wear a facemask or facial covering which cover both the nose and the mouth

 g.
+Visitors must wear a facemask or facial covering which covers both the nose and the mouth when on the premises of the nursing facility and must maintain social distancing, except when assisting with wheelchair mobility.
+The nursing home must provide facemasks or facial covering to visitors who lack adequate covering.

-The facility will provide an alcohol-based hand rub, consisting of at least 60% alcohol to residents, visitors, and representatives.
+h.
+The Facility will provide alcohol based hand rub, consisting of at least 60% alcohol to residents, visitors, and representatives.
 Individuals must demonstrate appropriate use.

-k.
-The nursing facility shall develop a short, easy-to-read fact sheet outlining visitor expectations including appropriate hand hygiene and face coverings.
-The fact sheet must be provided upon initial screening to all visitors.
+l.
+The Nursing Facility shall develop a short, easy to read Fact Sheet outlining visitor expectations including appropriate hand hygiene and face coverings.
+The Fact Sheet must be provided upon Initial screening to all visitors.

 In addition, the following restrictions will continue: